-- Business cycle: If your business is not taxed as a sole proprietorship, you can choose the end of any quarter for your fiscal year end.
-Most companies base their fiscal year-end on the business cycle for their industry, choosing the end of the busiest time for their fiscal year end.
+- Business cycle: If your business is not taxed as a sole proprietorship, you can choose the end of any quarter for your fiscal year-end.
+Most companies base their fiscal year-end on the business cycle for their industry, choosing the end of the busiest time for their fiscal year-end.

-Companies that do most of their business in the summer might choose a September 30 year-end.
-If your business does a lot of work with the U.S. government, you might choose a September 30 year-end to coincide with the federal government's year-end.
+Some examples: Companies that do most of their business in the summer might choose a September 30 year-end.
+If your business does a lot of work with the U.S. government, you might choose a September 30 year-end to coincide with the federal government's fiscal year-end.
 If your business does most of its selling during the holidays, you might choose December 31.

 Since a fiscal year is an internal matter, your business can make changes in the fiscal year according to your corporate by-laws, any partnership or LLC agreements, or by other means (consult your legal advisor).